misteru/SSDS/README.md

-# AEDG
+# SSDS
 The source code for our paper:
-Autoencoder-like and Data-grouping Strategy for Unsupervised Feature Selection
+Symmetrical Self-representation and Data-grouping Strategy for Unsupervised Feature Selection